VenturaNotes/Knowledge/- Topics/transfer prices.md

 -
 ## Source [^1]
 - The prices at which goods and services are bought and sold between divisions or subsidiaries within a group of companies.
 - The transfer price is a cost to the receiving division and revenue to the supplying division: therefore the transfer price will affect the profitability of each division.
 In a complex organization there may be several buying and selling divisions in a group.
-Transfer prices can also apply between cost centres.
+Transfer prices can also apply between cost centers.
 - Managers need to consider a complex range of issues when setting a transfer price.
 This is because transfer pricing can be used for several quite different purposes:
 	- to provide information that motivates managers to make good economic decisions;
 	- to provide information for evaluating the managerial and economic performance of divisions;